Projects in the City of Muncie

 INDOT’S “Improve 32”

-Project: The Indiana Department of Transportation’s (INDOT) Greenfield District, with funding from the Federal Highway Administration (FHWA), is conducting an intersection improvement project located along SR 32 at Madison Ave. and Hackley Streets.
-SR 32 is an east/west route separated into two one-way streets known locally as Main St. (north) and Jackson St. (south).
-The existing intersections of Main St. and Jackson St. with Madison Ave are three-way traffic signal-controlled intersections.
-The existing intersections of Main St. and Jackson St. with Hackley St. are two-way stop-controlled intersections, with drivers along Hackley St. required to stop.
+Project: The Indiana Department of Transportation’s (INDOT) Greenfield District, with funding from the Federal Highway Administration (FHWA), is conducting intersection improvements project located along SR 32 at Madison Ave. and Hackley Streets.
+These intersections encompass three of the top four serious accident locations in the city.
 The purpose of the project is to reduce the frequency of overall crashes and high severity crashes at the intersections of SR 32 and Madison Ave. and SR 32 and Hackley St., and a stable flow of traffic.

 Owner: State Project